How to stay vegan when feeling unmotivated

 Join online support groups

-Stay vegan can be less cumbersome if you have like-minded people to talk to.
+Stay vegan can feel less cumbersome if you have like-minded people to talk to.
 Humans are meant to congregate.
-You might not have vegans live close to you but there is a world of them at your fingertips.
+You might not have vegans living close to you but there is a world of them at your fingertips.

 Just be careful which groups you join.
 Mean, ignorant people are everywhere no matter their lifestyle.
 Some can be quite judgmental.